July Crisis: Austria-Hungary pursues the Serbian war, France and Britain urge restraint (30–31 July)

-Upon arriving back in France, the French Premier René Viviani sent a message to St. Petersburg asking that Russia not take any action that would offer Germany an excuse to mobilize.
+Upon arriving back in France, the French Premier Viviani sent a message to St. Petersburg asking that Russia not take any action that would offer Germany an excuse to mobilise.
 French troops were ordered to pull back 10 km from the German frontier as a sign of France's peaceful intentions.
-British Prime Minister Asquith wrote to Stanley noting the deteriorating situation.
+Asquith wrote to Stanley noting the deteriorating situation.

-On 31 July, the Austrian Crown Council continued the war against Serbia, despite the Russian mobilization at their border.
-Kaiser Wilhelm cabled his concerns to Czar Nicholas about the Russian mobilization, which was threatening Austria-Hungary.
-Nicholas responded that Russian general mobilization was not aimed as a prelude to war.
+On 31 July, the Austro-Hungarian Crown Council continued the war against Serbia, despite the Russian mobilisation at their border.
+Wilhelm cabled his concerns to Nicholas about the Russian mobilisation, which was threatening Austria-Hungary.
+Nicholas responded that Russian general mobilisation was not aimed as a prelude to war.

-The German Ambassador in Paris delivered an ultimatum to Premier Viviani telling him they had to either bring the Russians to stop their mobilization, or 'accept responsibility for bringing on a conflict'.
-Viviani did have the option of threatening the Czar, that France would no longer be an ally, if the Russian Empire did not demobilize immediately.
-Viviani did not know of the Russian mobilization until that point.
-General Joseph Joffre of the French Army asked for permission to order a general mobilization.
+The German ambassador in Paris delivered an ultimatum to Viviani telling him they had to either bring the Russians to stop their mobilisation, or 'accept responsibility for bringing on a conflict'.
+Viviani did have the option of threatening the Tsar, that France would no longer be an ally, if Russia did not demobilise immediately.
+Viviani did not know of the Russian mobilisation until that point.
+General Joseph Joffre of the French Army asked for permission to order a general mobilisation.
 His request was refused.

-Near Midnight the German ambassador to Russia delivered an ultimatum to stop the mobilization within 12 hours or Germany would mobilize too.
+Near midnight the German ambassador to Russia delivered an ultimatum to stop the mobilisation within 12 hours or Germany would mobilise too.